nihr43/centos-7-amd64-autoinst/README.md

 ## The kickstart

 CentOS uses a 'kickstart' file to initiate installation.
 This file is a manifest for CentOS' anaconda installer, and it provides post-install shell script functionality.
 It can be placed on an http server, or on the ISO itself.
 To keep things self-contained, it is nice to keep this file on the ISO itself.
-This means we need to build out own installation ISO.
+This means we need patch an installation ISO.

 First, we need to install the required packages.
 ```sh